 Japanese encephalitis (JE) is caused by a flavivirus that affects the membranes around the brain.
-Most JE virus infections are mild (fever and headache) or without apparent symptoms, but approximately 1 in 200 infections results in severe disease characterised by rapid onset of high fever, headache. neck disorientation. stiffness. coma. seizures. spastic paralysis and death.
+Most JE virus infections are mild (fever and headache) or without apparent symptoms, but approximately 1 in 200 infections results in severe disease characterised by rapid onset of high fever, headache, neck stiffness. disorientation. coma. seizures. spastic paralysis and death.